plnkrcy/FreelanceMarketplace/tests-docs/hireFreelancer-tests.md

 The popup should remain open, highlighting fields with errors.

 ---
+##For the proper version of this table of test scenarios, you can display them in the IDE.
 ## |TC ID | Test Scenario         | Steps                      | Expected Result                      |
    |TC-H1 | Popup displays fields | Open hire popup            | All fields present                   |
    |TC-H2 | Form validation       | Submit with empty fields   | Validation errors shown              |